sergejsvisockis/jobs-toolkit/README.md

 # Jobs Toolkit

 A tiny job API which is supposed to provide a very simple and lightweight scheduled job capability.
-A simple yet intuitive and declarative Java API which allows you to build complex jobs much easier and faster.
+A simple yet intuitive and declarative Java API which allows you to build complex jobs much more easily and quickly.
-Platform agnostic Java API which could be used in any application no matter what platform it would be.
+Platform-agnostic Java API that can be used in any application, regardless of the platform.

 Available in both free Open Source and Enterprise Editions.

 You can find a full list of enterprise features in the [Enterprise README](./enterprise.md).
 Elevate your experience with all the available features that are needed for your team and project.
-Reduce your time for a repetitive data persistence and much more... solution design and coding.
+Reduce your time for repetitive async job data persistence and much more... solution design and coding.

 Starting price upon negotiation.
 Feel free to contact me [directly](mailto:sergei.visotsky@gmail.com).